Udûn (The Lord of the Rings: The Rings of Power): Action and stunts

 Director Charlotte Brändström was inspired to feature horse riding tricks in the episode's action sequences after researching the riding tricks used by the Cossacks.
 Pictured is a Cossack doing a riding trick called "wing".

-Adrian Stent was the horsemaster for the series, providing 45 horses as well as wranglers, coordinators, and trainers.
+Horsemaster Adrian Stent provided 45 horses as well as wranglers, coordinators, and trainers.
 The most horses on set for any one day was 28.
-Brändström hoped to have more horses on set but was limited by the pandemic.
-To make up for this, she filmed the same horses and riders coming from different directions and then used visual effects to expand on the number of horses in each shot.
-Armstrong selected the horses for the episode's main chase sequence.
+Brändström hoped to have more but was limited by the pandemic.
+To make up for this, she filmed the same horses and riders coming from different directions and then used visual effects to expand on the number in each shot.
+Armstrong selected the horses for the main chase sequence.
 The actors who ride horses spent four months training before filming began.
 This was especially useful for Clark, who had never ridden a horse before and had to portray Galadriel as a skilled rider.
 Her horse, Titan, was one of the best trained horses available to the production.

 Brändström studied ancient battles in preparation for the episode and took specific inspiration from the cavalry of the Cossacks, who used unique tricks to avoid enemy fire while on horse back.
 Brändström wanted to use these for the Númenóreans to show their special skills as horse riders.
 The stunt riders were not prepared to do tricks while riding the horses and had to do specific training to achieve Brändström's vision.
 A stunt where Galadriel slides off her saddle to one side to avoid attacking Orcs was performed by a stunt rider rather than Clark.
 Halbrand ends the chase sequence by leaning down and tripping Adar's horse as the pair ride towards each other.
 This was inspired by a scene that Armstrong doubled Ford for in the film Indiana Jones and the Last Crusade (1989), where Indiana Jones reaches down to pick up a rock while riding a horse.
-Other stunts that were filmed include riders falling off their horses, multiple riders pulling a chain between them to take out a group of Orcs, and a horse jumping over a group of Orcs.
+Other horse stunts that were filmed for the episode include riders falling off their horses, multiple riders pulling a chain between them to take out a group of Orcs, and a horse jumping over a group of Orcs.
 For the latter, the jumping horse was filmed separately from the Orc actors for safety reasons.
-A motion control camera was used so the two takes could be combined in post-production.
+A motion control camera was used so the footage of the Orcs and of the jumping horse could be combined in post-production.
 Armstrong wanted the Númenóreans to arrive at the village just as the Sun was rising, so the production only had a short window at the end of each night to capture those shots.